geohackweek/preliminary/_episodes/04-missing-maps.md

 # Overview

-[Missing Maps](https://www.missingmaps.org/) is an open, collaborative project in which you can help to map areas where humanitarian organizations are trying to meet the needs of vulnerable people.
+[Missing Maps](https://www.missingmaps.org/) is an open, collaborative project in which you can help map areas where humanitarian organizations are trying to meet the needs of vulnerable people.
 Mapping tasks are managed by the Humanitarian OpenStreetMap Team [HOTOSM](https://www.hotosm.org/) platform, which we will use to hand-digitize infrastructure from satellite imagery.

-In this tutorial you will get set up with a HOTOSM account and learn how to contribute to open-source vector data.
-These data will become immediately available to the public and available via the OSM API.
+In this tutorial you will get set up with a HOTOSM account and contribute to open-source vector data.
+These data will become immediately available to the public and via the OSM API.

 ## Setting up your account